JamieAbbottScott/underwriteme-api-docs/content/product/list.md

 ## List For Customer [/application/{applicationId}/product/customer/{customerId}]
-Operations on existing Products associated with Application identified by unique ID .
+Operations on existing Products and Customer associated with Application identified by unique ID .

 + Parameters